johnbumgarner/sotu_speeches_text_analysis/README.md

 </p>

 <p align="justify">
-Since September 11, 2001, terrorism has been mentioned in every State of the Union Address by 3 different administrations.
+Since September 11, 2001, terrorism has been mentioned in every State of the Union address by 3 different administrations.
 Of course President Bush spoke about terrorism the most in his speeches, because he was the president immediately following al-Qaeda's attacks on America.
 </p>

 <p align="center"><br>